How to Build a Greenhouse

 We have been on a mission to grow as much of our food as possible and building a greenhouse helps contribute towards this goal.

-How to Build a Greenhouse – Supplies & Costs
+Greenhouse – Supplies & Costs

 This greenhouse project wasn’t exactly cheap.
 We splurged on it because we wanted something that would last for many years to come.